TTZ-KG/YoloLiveCam/README.md

 # Live camera detection with YOLO
 This project uses YOLOv8 for real-time object detection, identifying people and various everyday objects using either a connected USB camera or the device’s built-in webcam.

+The full list of classes with their identification numbers can be found here:

 ![Live Detection Example](Example.jpg)

 ## Features